voyagermesh/voyager/docs/setup/install.md

 ### Installing in Baremetal Cluster with MetalLB

-follow the instructions for installing on baremetal but specify `metallb` as provider, then follow the instructions for [MetalLB](https://metallb.universe.tf/installation/) once setup, the `LoadBalancer` type for ingress' is supported.
+Follow the instructions for installing on baremetal cluster but specify `metallb` as provider.
+Then install MetalLB following the instructions [here](https://metallb.universe.tf/installation/).
+Now, you can use `LoadBalancer` type ingress in baremetal clusters.

 ## Verify installation
 To check if Voyager operator pods have started, run the following command: